Skip to Content

 – Identifying Signs of a Faulty Carburetor

 A malfunctioning carburetor will impact the overall performance of your lawnmower.
-Some common signs of carburetor trouble include weakened engine power, the emission of black smoke, instances of overheating, unpredictable shutdowns, and starting difficulties.
+Some common signs of carburetor trouble include weakened engine power, the emission of black smoke, overheating, unpredictable shutdowns, and starting difficulties.

 Recognizing these symptoms promptly can help prevent further damage or costly repairs.